iamnotnato/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 > 💡Fun Fact :
 >
-> - Revenue was off the chart.
+> - **Fizz buzz is a group word game for children to teach them about division.**
-> - Profits were higher than ever.
+> - **Players take turns to count incrementally, replacing any number divisible by three with the word "fizz".**
->
+> - **Any number divisible by five with the word "buzz".**
 >  *Everything* is going according to **plan**.

 * **10. Triangles**